MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 Use the following information to determine what you need to do for your upgrade scenario:

 - If you're doing a full upgrade (application and platform), you may have to rewrite custom code to use the new events.
-See [Upgrade of document reports with Word layouts](#appupgrade).
+See [Upgrade of reports with custom layouts](#appupgrade).

   > [!NOTE]
   > You have the option to continue to use the application rendering on all or specific reports that depend on Word layouts.
 In this case, you won't have to make any code changes at this time.
 For more information, see [Continue using application rendering of Word reports](#continue).